ramlaxman/Python-programming-exercises/100+ Python challenging programming exercises.md

 Question:
 Write a program which will find all such numbers which are divisible by 7 but are not a multiple of 5, between 2000 and 3200 (both included).
-The numbers obtained should be printed in a comma-separated sequence on a single line.
+The numbers obtained should be print (ed in a comma-separated sequence on a single line.

 Hints:
 Consider use range(#begin, #end) method